+Student parking is located on Beam Road.
+Students may park in the lot adjacent to the building after business hours and on weekends.
 Students are provided access to parking on the campus of Carolinas Medical Center in the MMP Deck.
-Students who park in undesignated areas may be fined, ticketed and towed.
-Ultimately, parking violations may be found to constitute a violation of the college's community standards policy.
-Students are responsible for their own transportation to the college and to clinical sites.
+Students who do not park in the designated student parking areas without documented permission may be fined, ticketed and towed.
+Ultimately, parking violations may be found to constitute a violation of the College's community standards policy.
+Students are responsible for their own transportation to the College and to clinical sites.